Lyn16/TRGN510-Fall-2018-Final-Project/README.md

     (1).
 To study the downstream signaling pathway that are activated/inhibited by the APOC2 expression alternation in AML.
     (2).
 To look at the APOC2 gene upstream genomic alternation in AML.

-  ### 2. Conduct a PCA for each dataset to show that some components control the expression level of APOC2 (maybe not)
+  ### 2. Conduct a PCA for each dataset to show that some components control the expression level of APOC2
-   (Group setting: Top 25% of APOC2 expression level population; bottom 25% APOC2 expression level population; The rest of the population.)
+   (Group setting: Top 25% of APOC2 expression level population; bottom 25% APOC2 expression level population; The rest of the population.) change color according to several classification.

    above HERE - IS QC TO MAKE SURE THERE ARE NO ARTIFACTS, REMOVE OR ADJUST FOR ANY (ETHNCIITY, OR SOMETHING ELSE, AND TAKE REMAINING SAMPLES INTO SUPERVISED TTEST